howtoprogrambirds/TokkieScript/README.md

 ___
 I am used the rules of functional programming with this exercise, and I'm still learning!
 So if you have any comments on my code.
-Be free to indicate that!
+Please let me know!